jialeli1/lidarseg3d/README.md

 # LiDARSeg3D

 A generic repository for LiDAR 3D semantic segmentation in autonomous driving scenarios.

-Also the official implementation of our ECCV 2022 paper: Self-Distillation for Robust LiDAR Semantic Segmentation in Autonomous Driving (SDSeg3D).
+Also the official implementations of our ECCV 2022 paper (Self-Distillation for Robust LiDAR Semantic Segmentation in Autonomous Driving) and CVPR 2023 paper (MSeg3D: Multi-modal 3D Semantic Segmentation for Autonomous Driving).